manadream/electronics-blog/_posts/electronics/2025-11-9-240p-test-suite-on-a-raspberry-pi-for-crt-testing-calibration-repair.md

 xmb_layout = "1"
 menu_scale_factor = "0.75"
 ```
-5. Create the folder `Snes9x` and place the following text in a file called `Snes9x.cfg` in the `Snes9x` folder you just created (this is the SNES core that will be used).
+5. Create the folder `Snes9x 2002` and place the following text in a file called `Snes9x 2002.cfg` in the `Snes9x 2002` folder you just created (this is the SNES core that will be used).
+I chose 2002 because it performs the best of the Snes9x cores.
 ```
 aspect_ratio_index = "23"
 custom_viewport_height = "224"